evonbit/bitcoin-native-systems/P2P Perpetual Distribution/01-p2p-perpetual-distribution.md

 - [Indexing Script](https://github.com/evonbit/bitcoin-native-systems/blob/main/P2P%20Perpetual%20Distribution/02-scripts/index-script.py) — builds a local index of valid inscription IDs for each block
 - [Authorization Script](https://github.com/evonbit/bitcoin-native-systems/blob/main/P2P%20Perpetual%20Distribution/02-scripts/authorization-script.py) — builds a local list of authorized parents for each block

-This makes it possible for anyone to verify allocation results, share them with the community, or integrate the data into marketplaces and analytical tools.
+This makes it possible for anyone to verify allocation results, share them with the community, or integrate the data into marketplaces and web tools.

 ---